 Is Paczki the same as a Donut?

 The basic ingredients used in donuts are flour, eggs and milk.
-Closest to this recipe is a jelly donut, but this Polish Paczki is so much more.
+The closest to this recipe is a jelly donut, but this Polish Paczki is so much more.

 When is Paczki eaten traditionally?